simon-prunet/polyFT/README.md

 These transforms have been used in the context of Fresnel diffraction by binary masks, with polygones of up to ~1M vertices.

+See the file doit.py as an example of how to use the different classes, and in which order.